It’s time to make some hard decisions about what is going with you when you move to Australia.

 Don’t go too crazy with the over the counter medications.
 It might look suspicious.

 Of course, if you’re going to live in Sydney for a couple of years, you’ll just need to get use to the products there, but I have to say that when I get a cold I really missed the power of Nyquil and have never found it’s equal here in Australia.
-I have a friend who feels the same about Tylenol PM.
+I have a expat friend who feels the same about Tylenol PM.

 I also stocked up on contacts, about a two-year supply.
 I pack those in my suitcase though.
 No real rhyme or reason behind why I did that.

-What about prescription drugs?
+What about taking prescription drugs to Australia?

 You can bring a three month’s supply with you to Australia as long as you have a copy of the prescription, written in English, with you “certify that the medicine has been prescribed to you to treat a medical condition“.